transmaxxing/transmaxxing.github.io/medical/ESTRADIOL.md

 <br>

+## Estradiol Patches (Better)
+Estradiol patches are a form of hormone therapy for male-to-female transition.
+Patches are applied to the skin and provide a sustained release of the hormone.
+While patches are less effective than injections, they are more effective than pills, and may provide a more consistent dose of estradiol (3).
+See [About Patches](E_PATCHES)

-## Estradiol Pills
+## Estradiol Pills (Acceptable)
 Estradiol pills are another form of hormone therapy for male-to-female transition.
 Pills are less effective than injections, and may require higher doses to achieve the same effect.
+These may be more readily accessible than other methods and can be *used as a starting point* before moving to other methods that are more beneficial long-term.
 Additionally, estradiol pills can be difficult to absorb and may cause gastrointestinal side effects (2).
 See [About Pills](E_PILLS)

-## Estradiol Patches
-Estradiol patches are a form of hormone therapy for male-to-female transition.
-Patches are applied to the skin and provide a sustained release of the hormone.
-While patches are less effective than injections, they are more effective than pills, and may provide a more consistent dose of estradiol (3).
-See [About Patches](E_PATCHES)

 ## Reference Titration Dosages